 Wheelock College, Boston (Other)

 I am a special educator with twenty-five years experience as a special needs teacher/tutor for children with moderate to severe learning disabilities.
 I have Certification in the Orton Gillingham method- Certificate in Therapeutic Techniques for the treatment of Dyslexia and Supervised Practice for Specific Reading Disabilities.
 I have a Certificate of Advanced graduate Study in Language and Literacy.
-I am presently working on my Doctorate in Education.
 I also have a Master's in Judaic studies with a Concentration in Special needs.
 I have taught students with special needs for their Bar/Bat- Mitzvah as well being the Special Educator for the other Hebrew school grades as well.

 I have worked with many different kinds of special needs populations in my career thus far.
 I have been in the field of disabilities for over 30 years.
 How I view what I do is through the following quote: "Words are very powerful.
 They are like the paint an artist uses to express their impressions of the world around them.
 We use words in the same way.
 With words we paint the limits and possibilities of our reality.
 Perhaps the language we use is the most telling example of how we perceive the value of people with disabilities in our society."
 (Carl Astor, 2005, p.
 20) But, to ensure every student has access to an effective general and Jewish education, the teachers or the tutor must be able to address multiple learning styles within a variety of educational contexts.
 I hope that I can continue to teach and help those with special needs reach to their highest potential and goals.

 Astor, C. (2005).
 Who Makes people Different: Jewish Perspectives on People with Disabilities.
 International Youth Commission United Synagogue of Conservative Judaism: